 Current state of generative AI adoption

-Generative AI is a pillar of intelligent automation and a driver for organizations leveraging transformation to bring more value to customers and get better business results.
-It uses advanced machine learning models capable of creating new and original content based on the data they were trained on.
+Being one of the key pillars of intelligent automation, generative AI is a pillar of intelligent automation and a driver for organizations leveraging transformation to bring more value to customers and get better business results.
 Today, this technology underlies the world's well-known software products.

 Among others, there are more key IT market players investing in researching the potential of generative AI to bring their businesses to the next level.